 WHAT CAN YOU DO?

-- Get to know your elected officials at all levels and talk to them about the importance of pollinators.
+- Get to know your elected officials at all levels and talk to them about the importance of pollinators, how chemical toxins are affecting human health and that you encourage them to pursue policy changes.

 - Talk to candidates when they are running for office about your concerns for pollinators and human health.